 Never should the so-called gentler sex be quite so gentle and acquiescent as when dancing.
 No matter what her views on suffrage and feminism may be, it is a woman's duty to let the man lead on the ballroom floor.
 His is the guiding spirit; hers, the following.
 He is the pace-maker; she is his shadow.Suffrage and feminism?!
-Yes, this new ballroom dance attitude developed soon after American women won the right to vote.
+Yes, this new ballroom dance attitude developed soon after American women won the right to vote, leading to a backlash from some men.

 Now, men, in these days of sex equality you can take heart from the fact that, on the dance floor at any rate, the man is still the boss.
 It is he that decides when and where any particular step is danced.
 He designs the pattern of the dance.
 The man will do most of the work while his partner just makes a pretty picture.
 Now for the ladies, you don't have much to say in the matter at all.The British ballroom champion Victor Sylvester gave simpler advice to women in 1927: "Submit yourself entirely to your partner."
 And Arthur Murray thought that women wanted it this way: "The dance floor is the one place where the weaker sex prefers to remain submissive."